- Australian Hostels

 A unique place and full of mind blowing things to see and do, the South West is the perfect area to escape to if you want something different from your next holiday.
 Don't miss these five experiences - they make the South West a truly special place.

 We’re not talking about trees like you used to climb in your backyard as a kid.
-In Pemberton, you can climb three different trees between 51 metres and 75 metres high with no harness and absolutely nothing separating you from the ground except the pegs your feet rest on.
+Near Pemberton, you can climb three different trees between 51 metres and 75 metres high with no harness and absolutely nothing separating you from the ground except the pegs your feet rest on.
 Are you brave enough to tackle this feat?

 The most playful creatures in the ocean have made the bay in Bunbury their home.
 Every day between November and April, Bunbury’s friendly dolphins come into the shallow waters of the bay to say hi, where they’re often close enough to touch - but don’t!
 Just watch them swim, glide and frolic around in the water.